Aghostraa/PrivaCT/README.md

 ## **Background** 📖

 When you visit a website, your browser establishes a secure connection using TLS certificates issued by trusted Certificate Authorities (CAs).
 These certificates verify the site’s authenticity.
 However, CAs have a history of being compromised or issuing certificates improperly, leading to risks like man-in-the-middle attacks, phishing sites appearing legitimate, or even government surveillance programs exploiting misissued certificates.

 To address these issues, **Certificate Transparency (CT)** was introduced.
 CT requires that every certificate issued by a CA be publicly logged in an append-only, tamper-proof transparency log.
-But here’s the catch: as a user, how do you know if the certificate you’re seeing has actually been logged in one of these transparency logs?
+But here’s the catch: The browser only verify that a promise of Certificate Inclusion is there from the Certificate Authority and the inclusion is never enforced.
+As a user, how do you know if the certificate you’re seeing has actually been logged in one of these transparency logs?
 This is where **PrivaCT** steps in.

 ---